 csh can assign the value

 DIRECTORY parameter can then be omitted from the command line.
 The dump file

-employees.dmp, and the log file
+employees.dmp, as well as the log file

-export.log, are written to
+export.log, will be written to

 %setenv DATA_PUMP_DIR DUMP_FILES1 %expdp hr TABLES=employees DUMPFILE=employees.dmp